morepath/morepath/doc/web.rst

 JSON-LD
 -------

-`JSON-LD`_ is an extension on JSON.
-It helps support linked data in JSON.
-Using a ``@context``, it lets a JSON object describe which parts of it contain hyperlinks, and also allows JSON property names themselves to be interpreted as hyperlinks.
+`JSON-LD`_ is an extension of JSON that helps support linked data in JSON.
+Any JSON-LD structure is valid JSON, but not every JSON structure is valid JSON-LD.

+Using a ``@context``, it lets a JSON object describe which parts of it contain hyperlinks, and also allows JSON property names themselves to be interpreted as unique hyperlinks.
+You can also express that particular property values have a particular data type; this can range from basic data types like datetime to custom data types like "person".
+All of this can help when you want to process JSON coming from different data sources.

-It also offers a standard way for a JSON object to have an id and a type, both hyperlinks, as the special ``@id`` and ``@type`` properties.
+Perhaps more important in practice for REST web services is that it also offers a standard way for a JSON object to have a unique id and a type.
+Both are identified by a hyperlink, as the special ``@id`` and ``@type`` properties. ``@type`` in particular makes it easier to use JSON data as hypermedia: client behavior can be driven by the type of data that is retrieved, instead of what URL it happened to be retrieved from.

 Morepath does not mandate the use of JSON-LD, or has any special support for it, but its link generation facilities make it easier to